 — WDW Stats (@WdwStats) May 26, 2021

 I personally have used this Twitter account to get park passes and have had success each time.
-From my experience, it seems that Disney tends to release more park passes day-of, as we can see with the above Tweet.
+From my experience, it seems that Disney tends to release more park passes on the day of, as we can see in the above Tweet.
 Although this may not be helpful to ticket holders, Annual Passholders and locals can take good advantage of same-day park reservations.
 Keeping Twitter notifications on during this time is also a great tip so that you don’t accidentally miss a park pass drop.

 As we previously mentioned, another tip is to constantly refresh the app as more park passes become available as others cancel, similar to the way FastPass+ used to work!
 Just last night, I was able to play the refreshing game and ended up scoring two passes for Disney’s Hollywood Studios on a holiday weekend, which would have been at capacity for weeks prior!